WilkinsonK/math_machines/README.md

 - Fibonacci sequence
 - Primes sequence

-Machines that are defined in this project are cached at runtime using an implementation of **LRU** (least recently used) where, once a machine's internal cache has reached capacity, or the greatest age since usage has reach it's maximum, cached entries are dropped.
+Machines that are defined in this project caches results at runtime using an implementation of **LRU** (least recently used) where, once a machine's internal cache has reached capacity, or the greatest age since usage has reach it's maximum, cached entries are dropped.